xcp-ng/xcp-ng-org/docs/guides/software-RAID-SR.md

 One common cause of problems is using the wrong type of drives.
 Just like when using drives for installation of XCP-ng, it is important to use drives that either have or emulate 512 byte disk sectors.
 Drives that use 4K byte disk blocks will not work unless they are 512e disks which emulate having 512 byte sectors.
 It is generally not a good idea to mix types of drives such as one 512n (native 512 byte sectors) and two 512e drives but should be possible to do in an emergency.

 The second is that the drives were not empty before including them into the system.
-If there are any traces of RAID configuration or file systems on the drives, we could have problems with interference between those and the new configurations we're creating on the drives when creating the RAID array or the EXT filesystem (or LVM if you use that for the storage array).
+If there are any traces of RAID configuration or file systems on the drives, we could have problems with interference between those and the new configurations we're creating on the drives when creating the RAID array or the EXT filesystem (or <abbr title="Logical Volume Manager">LVM</abbr> if you use that for the storage array).

 The way to avoid this problem is to make sure the drives are thoroughly wiped before starting the process.
 This can be done from the command line with the `dd` command like this: